 Melanie has specific interests in working with presentations of ADHD, depression, anxiety, phobias, OCD, trauma (including PTSD), bereavement, addiction, as well as relationship and adjustment difficulties.
 She also has specialist, international training through the Vanderbilt Kennedy University in the USA as well as Clinique Spectrum in Canada in gold standard assessment of autism spectrum disorders (ASD).
 Melanie also holds specific expertise to assist individuals and families to effectively manage ADHD.

 Melanie continues to attend seminars, workshops, symposiums, trainings, and courses to expand her knowledge and range of expertise to ensure that clients are offered the most up to date, evidenced-based treatment options.
+She is currently in the process of developing advanced skills in EMDR with reference to the complexities of structural dissociation.

 Melanie is eco-systemically trained with a strong background in family therapy.
 She follows an integrated approach, utilising evidence-based treatment modalities such as cognitive-behavioural therapy (CBT) and EMDR therapy (Level 1 & 2 Accreditation).
 Melanie also draws from her extensive training in dialectical behavioural therapy (DBT, Foundational Accreditation) and Schema Therapy.